klinecharts/KLineChart/docs/en-US/api/instance/resize.md

 <Tip
   type="warn"
   title="Note"
-  :tip="['The container size will always be filled.
-This method will recalculate the size of each module of the entire chart.
-Frequent calls may affect performance, so please call with caution.']"/>
+  :tip="['The chart listens to container size changes and updates the layout automatically by default.
+This method recalculates the size of each module of the entire chart, so it is usually only needed for special cases.
+Frequent calls may affect performance.']"/>

 ## Reference {#reference}